Altinn/altinn-studio-docs/content/solutions/altinn-studio/functional/theming/_index.md

 **How to change theme**

-Changing the theme without having to do alot of changes to the code is post-MVP
+Changing the theme without having to do alot of changes to the code is post-MVP.